openSUSE/scatool-container/README.md

 touch ${HOME}/.config/containers/mounts.conf
 cp scamonitor.container ${HOME}/.config/containers/systemd
 ```
+> [!TIP]
+> You can run `/usr/lib/systemd/system-generators/podman-system-generator --user --dryrun` for [troubleshooting](#the-systemd-unit-is-not-created-from-the-quadlet-file) and checking if a valid systemd unit will be generated

 5. Reboot the server.
 This will enable unified cgroups v2 and confirm the container service will start at boot time.
 6. Login as **scawork**:
    1. Check for cgroup version 2